How to Improve Your Triathlon Run

 Improve Your Form

 Correct running form is essential to competitive distance running.
 Imagine how driving on a flat tire or having a dirty air intake would affect the gas mileage on your car.
 Poor running form can slow you down in the same way.
-Studies have actually shown that the difference between proper form and improper form can amount to a difference in 2 to 4% in running economy.
+Studies have actually shown that the difference between proper form and improper form can amount to a difference of 2 to 4% in the running economy.

-In order to take your running to the next level, you need to learn proper form and apply it.
+In order to take your running to the next level, you need to learn the proper form and apply it.

 Techniques/Tips for Improving Your Running Form

 Running form is a real thing, and you can employ certain measures to improve it.
+Improving your triathlon run starts with having good form!

 Relax Your Shoulders